ferrantejake/braindump/droplit-integrate-amazon-alexa.md

 We will come back to this, so make sure to keep the tab open and save your work

-## Install Droplit Amazon Alexa Skill
+# Install Droplit Amazon Alexa Skill Conduit

+The Droplit Amazon Alexa Skill serves as a means for Droplit to assist the Amazon Alexa Skill to authenticate with a selected identity service provider.
+An identity service provider can be selected in the Droplit dashboard.
+More information on [choosing an identity service provider](https://ferrantejake.gitbooks.io/braindump/content/droplit-installing-identity-provider-conduit.html).

 > Tip: Name your conduit aptly - you have one per ecosystem

 1. In a new tab [sign in to the Droplit Portal](http://portal.droplit.io)
 2. In the left side panel select **Conduits** to open the conduits view
 3. Find and install the **Alexa Smart Home Skill** conduit
-4. Open open your newly installed Amazon Alexa Skill conduit
-5. 1.
-Here we should see some documentation for the conduit's settings, incluiding the `Authorization URL`, `Client Id`, and others.

-## Configure Alexa for Droplit
+# Configure Alexa Skill With Droplit Alexa Skill Conduit

-### Alexa Configuration Dashboard
+Connecting these features will allow for Alexa-enabled devices to authenticate through Droplit with a chosen identity service provider.
+This requires information from both the Amazon Alexa skill configuration as well as the Droplit Alexa Skill Conduit configuration so it would be helpful to have these portals side-by-side.

 1. Use the information from the Droplit Alexa Skill conduit configuration to setup the following fields in the Amazon Developer Console Alexa Skill configuration
    1. Authorization URL